 Hope is a thing of feathers . . .

-In Hope is a thing of feathers . . . the territory of chandelier is recontextualized not as decor, but as inquiry.
-Elegance is defined not as opulence but control—chaos resolved in line, collapse reconfigured as poise.
-Seemingly sketched into the air, these pieces do not hang so much as hover, each holding the presence of an artwork that understands its own inevitability.
+In Hope is a thing of feathers . . . the territory of chandelier is recontextualized from decor to inquiry.
+Elegance is not opulence but control—chaos resolved in line, collapse reconfigured as poise.
+Seemingly sketched into the air, these pieces do not hang so much as hover.
 Light fractures across quill and filament, casting shadows that perform as secondary works: intellectual, graphic, faintly subversive.
 Structure becomes atmosphere.
 Luminescence feels like breath.
-Formidable in concept, distilled in expression They do not decorate a room so much as recalibrate its equilibrium.
+Formidable in concept, distilled in expression, they do not decorate a room so much as recalibrate its equilibrium.